Moeser/terraform-provider-rightscale/README.md

-* Note this is still very alpha quality.
+* Note this is still very alpha quality and will probably never be finished.

 How to build and run: